Ador Gjuci

-Ador Gjuci (born 29 January 1998) is an Italian-born Albanian footballer who plays as a left-winger for Matera Calcio in Serie D. His family is originally from Burrel, Albania.
+Ador Gjuci (born 29 January 1998) is an Italian-born Albanian footballer who plays as a left-winger for Portici in Serie D. His family is originally from Burrel, Albania.

 Club career

 Early career

 Gjuci was born in Aversa, Campania, Italy to Albanian parents from Burrel.
 He grow up as a player at Sassoferrato Genga from where he was signed by Reggina.

 He made it his debut for Reggina at the age of 16 and 8 months during a derby match on 5 October 2014 against Cosenza which was won 3–0 by Reggina, becoming the third youngest debutant in the Reggina's history after Vincenzo Camilleri and Giandomenico Mesto.
-After Roberto Insigne scored his third personal goal and third goal of the match even, the coach Francesco Cozza decided to give Gjuci the great opportunity to make it his first professional debut.
+After Roberto Insigne scored his third personal goal and third goal of the match even, the coach Francesco Cozza decided to give Gjuci the great opportunity to make it his professional debut.

 On 6 January 2015 he managed to score his first professional goal against Martina Franca after playing as a starter and scored in the 25th minute also to give his side the 1–0 victory.